 Limoncello is a traditional Italian liqueur made from lemon zest, sugar, and alcohol.
 It is refreshingly sweet and tart, making it a popular choice for after-dinner drinks.
 To enjoy the best flavor of limoncello, it should be refrigerated for at least one week before serving.
 The cold temperature helps to enhance the flavor of the liqueur and bring out its tartness.

-See also What are the best cocktails to make with American vodka?
+See also What are some popular cocktails made with blanco tequila?

 To make limoncello, lemon zest is steeped in high-proof alcohol for several days to extract the flavor.
 After this process is complete, the mixture is strained and mixed with a simple syrup of sugar and water.
 The resulting liquid is then bottled and stored in a cool place until ready to be served.